realreal07/Grow-A-Garden-Macro/README.md

 - added egg detection so now you can select what eggs you want to buy
 - revamped user inputs, no more mouse inputs (besides a few), fully uses roblox ui navigation
 - revamped ui to use tabs
+- starts a cycle whenever your time is a multiple of 5 (0:05, 00:10, etc.) because thats when restocks happen for everyone scroll down for more info
 - should work on all resolutions
 - added auto alignment which can be toggled in macro settings, automatically aligns your character when you start
 - added a fast mode toggle, if you have a good device its recommended to use it scroll down for more info on it